 WHAT TAG SUPPORTS:

-TAG supports the implementation of an innovation district that cultivates crowdfunding systems, financial data analysis and security, which certainly complement the other FinTech initiatives in the state.
+- The implementation of an innovation district that cultivates crowdfunding systems, financial data analysis and security, which certainly complement the other FinTech initiatives in the state.
 Such a move could attract more talent, capital and startups from around the nation and strengthen Georgia.
-The creation of a state tax incentive program could deliver a significant benefit to state.

 Autonomous vehicle development has rapidly grown in the United States, and legislative decisions are required on federal and state levels as development continues.
 States have been proposing and voting on autonomous vehicle legislation for several years, and the Obama administration released a set of guidelines on autonomous vehicles in September 2016.
 To date, five states and the District of Columbia have passed bills related to autonomous vehicles.
 Autonomous vehicles have posed a new and unique set of challenges for lawmakers, from questions about their research, development, and testing to uncertainty about the legal implications of a car with no driver.
 The Georgia House of Representatives created the House Autonomous Vehicle Technology Study Committee in 2014 through the passage of House Resolution 1265.
 While some states are rushing to implement new regulations and requirements on autonomous vehicle technology, committee testimony overwhelmingly cautioned against this hurried action.
 To best promote the development of autonomous vehicle technology states should allow the market to further mature and grow without government intervention.